Food and drink

-Oliver Peyton’s company now runs café-restaurants in several of London’s prime tourist locations.
-National Dining Rooms is the best for food, but Inn the Park, his first, shows the same focus on good-quality, seasonal British ingredients and catering to all-comers.
+Oliver Peyton’s company now runs café-restaurants in several of London’s prime tourist locations. [node:169258] is the best for food, but Inn the Park, his first, shows the same focus on good-quality, seasonal British ingredients and catering to all-comers.
 You’ll find the café staples (sandwiches, pastries and cakes, tea, smoothies and juices, wine and beer) in the self-service section, but you can also get breakfast, a three-course lunch or dinner, afternoon tea and even cocktails.
 The food is often pretty interesting but always has safer options also - you might find starters of wood pigeon, blackcurrant and pickled walnuts or baked razor clams with mustard and garlic, mains of lamb chop, kidney and squash or grilled sea trout, courgettes and samphire.

 Informal, of course, but it can get hectic in the self-service area - which isn’t always relaxing for diners in the restaurant alongside.
 A notch above ordinary park cafés, though.